Book 4 in the Task Force Hawaii Series

 “Hey, sailor, need a ride?” she asked with a laugh.

-“Only if you promise to be gentle,” he said with a smile.
-Elle was one of the best bosses he had ever had.
+“Only if you promise to be gentle,” he said smiling.
+Elle was one of the best bosses he had ever had—and that included working for various family members as he had in their restaurants.
 He smiled, opened the door and hopped up into the van.
 He had barely shut the door when she took off.

 “Whoa, in a hurry?”

 She slanted him a look.
 “I want to get this over with.
 I haven’t had any sleep thanks to this idiot.”
 She pointed to her very rounded belly.
 She was in the last trimester of her pregnancy, and he knew it hadn’t been easy on her.
 “And I will definitely have to pee by the time we get there.
 When the bugger isn’t jumping around in my stomach, he’s sitting on my bladder.”

 Elle was usually in a good mood for the most part, not to mention her excellent sense of humor.
 Lately, though, Drew knew the pregnancy was starting to wear on her.

 “I think you should take the next six weeks off.”